Swedish singer Loreen wins Eurovision Song Contest for 2nd time at event feting Ukraine - KESQ

 Electronica duo Tvorchi paid tribute to Ukraine’s resilience on “Heart of Steel,” coming sixth.

 Britain’s Mae Muller drew the unenviable final performance slot of the night with her jaunty breakup anthem “I Wrote a Song.”
-She came in second to last place — but at least avoided the humiliation of getting “nul points” — zero points.
+She came in second to last place — but at least avoided the humiliation of getting “nul points,” or zero points.

 While votes were cast and counted, Sam Ryder, last year’s runner-up for Britain, performed his new single “Mountain,” accompanied by Queen drummer Roger Taylor.
 A “Liverpool Songbook” segment featured past Eurovision stars performing songs from the city, including John Lennon’s “Imagine,” “You Spin Me Round (Like a Record)” by Dead or Alive and the unofficial civic anthem “You’ll Never Walk Alone” — with the audience joining in, as a tribute to both Liverpool and Ukraine.